 Most people don’t think about infertility until they are ready to have a baby and it doesn’t happen after several months of trying.
 While 10-15% of couples are not pregnant after a year of trying, there are many effective therapies to help conceive a child.
 At Premier Women’s Care of Southwest Florida, we understand how important it is for couples to get answers about infertility, and we have many years of experience providing infertility evaluations and treatments.
 If you are having difficulty getting pregnant, you can request a new patient appointment online.
 If you are already an established patient, you can book online through the patient portal.
-Or you can always call (239) 432-5858 to schedule a consultation with one of Premier Women’s Care of Southwest Florida’s women’s health-care providers in Fort Myers, Cape Coral or Lehigh Acres.
+Or you can always call (239) 432-5858 to schedule a consultation with one of Premier Women’s Care of Southwest Florida’s women’s health-care providers in Fort Myers or Cape Coral.

 When to seek help with infertility